clintmadeit/Clint-Tools/docs/troubleshooting/appimage.md

   hard drive and running it.
 If it now works, then it is security settings (which probably cannot be changed easily, if at all).

-If you would like to install Stargate DAW for Linux to a flash drive, or you just want to store your projects and configurations next to the AppImage, simply place the AppImage in the desired folder, and create an empty text file called `_stargate_home` next to it.
+If you would like to install Clint Tools DAW for Linux to a flash drive, or you just want to store your projects and configurations next to the AppImage, simply place the AppImage in the desired folder, and create an empty text file called `_stargate_home` next to it.
 Note that the Linux AppImage can be